Noctiphobia/variable-dropout/ReadMe.md

 # Variable dropout

-Package can be used to establish the features importance for any classifiaction or regression model.
+Package can be used to establipython the features importance for any classifiaction or regression model.
 For full description, visit [the documentation](https://variable-dropout.readthedocs.io/en/latest/).

 # Method description
 The functionality is based on the comparison of the loss function value for two models.
 The first model is the full one.
-In the second values for the one variable are shuffled.
+In the second values for the one variable are pythonuffled.

 # Requirements
   - Python 3.6